 Buildings on the Appian road

-As Roman law forbade burying the dead in the city, the Romans decided to bury the dead and put them monuments as close as possible.
+As Roman law forbade burying the dead in the city, the Romans decided to bury the dead and put them in monuments as close as possible.
 Thus, there were a lot of tombs along the road, especially at the first milestones.

 Near the Scipio tomb, there is Pomponius Hylas’ columbarium from the end of the 1st century BCE.
 Columbaria were largely underground, which made it possible to hide the ashes of many people in a small space.
 It was one of the earlier constructs of this type that was especially popular during the reign of Octavian Augustus (27 BCE – 14 CE).

-A very impressive tomb, located at via Appia, was the mausoleum of Cecilia Metelia.
+A very impressive tomb, located via Appia, was the mausoleum of Cecilia Metelia.
 The object, 11 meters wide, dates back to the 1st century BCE.
 The woman came from a noble lineage of Metellus and her husband was the son of a great coffin – Marcus Crassus.
 Another important tomb was Casal Rotondo, on the way to Brundisium.

 Apart from tombs and mausoleums – with the spread of Christianity – catacombs began to appear along the road, including: St. Callixtus, St. Sebastian, St. Pretext.

-Other facilities a fifth mile from the city include: the Roman baths Capo di Bove, the Church of Domine Quo Vadis, the Villa of Quintilia with a nymphaeum, theatre and baths, the Temple of Hercules, the villa of Publius Clodius Pulcher and the villa of Pompey
+Other facilities a fifth mile from the city include: the Roman baths Capo di Bove, the Church of Domine Quo Vadis, the Villa of Quintilii with a nymphaeum, theatre and baths, the Temple of Hercules, the villa of Publius Clodius Pulcher and the villa of Pompey

-On the Appian road you can also come across the remains of several Roman bridges: Ponte di Tre Ponti, Ponte di Vigna Capoccio, Viadotta di Valle Ariccia, Ponte Alto or Ponte Antico.
+On the Appian road, you can also come across the remains of several Roman bridges: Ponte di Tre Ponti, Ponte di Vigna Capoccio, Viadotta di Valle Ariccia, Ponte Alto or Ponte Antico.

 Famous events from antiquity

 - In 73 BCE there was a slave uprising led by Spartacus.
 For two years, the Roman legions were unable to defeat a well-led army of slaves.
 It was not until 71 BCE in southern Italy that the cornered Spartacus suffered a decisive defeat and lost his life.
 The Roman authorities, shocked by the “insolence” and resistance of the slaves, decided to impose a very “expressive” punishment on the rebels alive.
-According to Roman historians, about 6,000 slaves were crucified at via Appia – over a distance of 200 km, between Capua and Rome.
-It was meant to be a warning to others wanting to oppose Roman rule.
+According to Roman historians, about 6,000 slaves were crucified along via Appia – over a distance of 200 km, between Capua and Rome.
+It was meant to be a warning to others wanting to oppose the Roman rule.

 - In January 52 BCE, at the height of the ancient city of Bovillae (19 km from Rome), there was a clash between militias of rival politicians – Clodius Pulcher (popular) and Titus Annius Milo (optimate).
 As a result, the beloved Pulcher tribune, whose funeral became a huge demonstration in Rome, died.